-As a professional coach, your mission is to help clients achieve long term sustainable results, this weekly Ask Me Anything (AMA) session sneak peek, provides James FitzGerald’s seven tips for helping clients change body composition.
+As a professional coach, your mission is to help clients achieve long term sustainable results, this weekly Ask Me Anything (AMA) session sneak peek, provides James FitzGerald’s seven tips for helping gain lean muscle mass and burn body fat.

 1) Encourage muscle building – To improve body composition a coach needs to program with the intent of gaining muscle.